You will learn international standards, methods and techniques in the field of Requirements Modeling.

 This training is meant for:

-- Requirement Engineers, Business Analysts, Information Analysts and Functional Designers who want to obtain the internationally recognized IREB “Certificated Professional for Requirements Engineering – Advanced Level, Elicitation and Consolidation” certification as part of their career.
+- Requirement Engineers, Business Analysts, Information Analysts and Functional Designers who want to obtain the internationally recognized IREB “Certificated Professional for Requirements Engineering – Advanced Level, Elicitation and Consolidation” certification as part of their career

-- Architects, Developers, Designers and Users involved in specifying information systems or software products.
+- Architects, Developers, Designers and Users involved in specifying information systems or software products

-- Quality Officers and Project Managers who want to explore Requirement Engineering and Management.
+- Quality Officers and Project Managers who want to explore Requirement Engineering and Management

-Prior knowledge or training required
+Prior knowledge or training

 Candidates for the CPRE Advanced Level module examination must already have received the CPRE Foundation Level certificate.

-Structure of the training
+Structure of this training

 In this three-day training you will learn about Requirements Engineering from both theoretical and practical perspective.
 Exercises and forming opinion are an important part in this course.
 During the course you will practice test exams.
 It is recommended to prepare for the exam by studying the curriculum in the evenings.